govau/design-system-site/content/components/direction-links/rationale/span.md

 ---
 layout: component/rationale.js
-heading: Arrows icons inside span attribute
+heading: Arrows as a visual cue
 ---

 Previous versions of the direction links component added the arrow icon as content using the css `:after` selector to the anchor/button tag.